KeithG33/ChessBot-Battleground/README.md

 The [Chess Battle GIF](#chess-battle-gif) at the beginning is an example of visualizing the game with the Chess-env, and using MCTS for test-time powered inference.

-## 📈 Future Plans

-- Clean and deduplicate the dataset
-- Expand the dataset, add Stockfish generated data, get to an epic milestone of **1 billion positions**.
-- Release **MCTS training pipelines**.
-- Add enhanced tools for training and visualization and evaluation.
-- Add a leaderboard

 ## Getting Started